5 Important Restaurant Industry Trends (2021-2023)

-Search interest in “Chipotle” over the last 15 years.
+Search interest in “Chipotle” has increased by 411% over the last 15 years.

 Chipotle launched its customer loyalty program in 2019.

-The loyalty program now has 17 million members.
+The loyalty program now has over 17 million members.

 Chipotle selected Microsoft Dynamic 365 Customer Insights to help it implement a personalization program based on the data.